 - Train your staff.
 Your staff should have the appropriate training and tools in order to provide the level of service that your guests expect and deserve.
 Your staff should be able to recognize loyal guests and handle any complaints that may come their way.
 By having confidence and authority, your staff will appear more professional, leading to more trust from your guests.
 If your staff is able to resolve a negative situation without your assistance, that’s even better.

-The hospitality industry revolves around retaining your loyal guests, so when you see an opportunity to wow your guest, take advantage – it could make the difference between that guest returning or choosing to stay somewhere else.
+The hospitality industry revolves around hotel guest loyalty, so when you see an opportunity to wow your guest, take advantage – it could make the difference between that guest returning or choosing to stay somewhere else.
 Source1 Purchasing is a leading strategic supply chain management group focused operational efficiencies for the hospitality industry in order to keep your business running smoothly and helping you keep guests coming back time and time again.